All nymphs

 Bylgja

 Bylgja is one of the wave-maidens, daughters of Aegir and Ran, whose name is commonly understood as "billow."
-She is less a character with a surviving plot than a named force of the sea.
+She is less a character with a surviving plot than a named force of the sea — the moment water lifts, crests, and threatens to break.

 A dark mythic portrait of Bylgja, a Norse wave-maiden standing in a storm tide under green-black light.